 The Residential Energy Efficiency Schools Kits (School Kits) Program was implemented for the first time in PY6 as one of five IPA programs.
-Through the program, AIC distributes kits containing energy-efficient items to eighth-grade students and their families at schools.
+Through the program, AIC distributes kits containing energy-efficient items to students in fifth to eighth-grade.
 The program goal is to increase sales and awareness of ENERGY STAR-qualified lighting products, along with other AIC energy efficiency offerings that reduce energy consumption.

-AIC uses CSG, Applied Proactive Technologies (APT), and EFI to deliver the program and achieve program energy-savings goals.
-CSG implements the program, APT develops the curriculum and presents the program to eighth-graders in eligible schools, and EFI mails branded kits and marketing materials directly to students' families.
-CSG uses web surveys to verify kit item installations and to collect home characteristics.
+AIC uses Leidos, Applied Proactive Technologies (APT), and EFI to deliver the program and achieve program energy-savings goals.
+Leidos implements the program, APT develops the curriculum and presents the program to students in eligible schools, and EFI mails branded kits and marketing materials directly to participating teachers to distribute to their students.
+Leidos uses web surveys to verify kit item installations and to collect home characteristics.